ashokyannam/AI-Drone/Flying-Car-Controls-CPP/README.md

 ## Authors ##

 Thanks to Fotokite for the initial development of the project code and simulator.
+And thanks to Udacity for putting together this challenge.